aelmosalamy/ascii-combat/README.md

 * Enemies distributed over dungeon entrances, explore further by beating them in a role-based combat system.

 ### Usage instructions

-* This game uses Python 3 only.
-Using Python 2.x will get you a non-ASCII character syntax error!
+#### Note: This game uses Python 3 ONLY.
+Using Python 2 will not work!
-* To try the game, download the .zip file, extract it and run "main.py".
+- Get sources either by downloading `.zip` file and extracting it
+- Or by cloning the master branch `git clone https://github.com/aelmosalamy/ascii-combat`
+- To setup: run `pip3 install colorama` or `pipenv install`
+- To play: run `python3 main.py`

 ### Game Modules